saikumardv1/saikumardv1/README.md

 - 👋 Hi, I’m @saikumardv1
-- 👀 I’m interested in Java Full Stack Development, Python
+- 👀 I’m interested in Java Full Stack Development, Angular
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me out at saikumardv1.wordpress.com

 <!---
 saikumardv1/saikumardv1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.